14 Amazing Benefits Of Holy Basil You Must Know

 Wash and dry 5-6 sprigs of fresh holy basil leaves in a cup and rub them to pieces.
 Pour hot water over it and mix well.
 Let the hot water absorb its color and flavor then strain the mixture.
 Drink warm.
 You may also add ginger, honey, and lemon to it.
 Taking basil tea can provide relief in fever, cough, cold, stomach disorders, stress, and migraine.

-3. Respiratory Disorder
+3. Provide Comfort In Respiratory Disorder

 Holy Basil can help eradicate respiratory disorders, including bronchitis and deep cough.
 Basil contains eugenol that has antiviral properties that help provide relief from respiratory ailments like a blocked nose, allergic bronchitis, asthma, and other respiratory disorders.

-4. Stomach Disorders
+4. Ease Stomach Disorders

-Holy basil can be a boon for people suffering from stomach ailments because of their carminative properties.
+Holy basil can be a boon for people suffering from stomach ailments because of its carminative properties.
 It can provide relief in stomach inflammation, abdominal pain, gas, bloating, diarrhea, and stomach ulcers.
 It can also strengthen digestive power.

-5. Stress & Headache
+5. Reduce Stress & Headache

 A comforting cup of basil tea can tackle stress, anxiety, headache, and inflammation.
 Holy basil is a natural adaptogenic plant that can reduce stress, strengthen brainpower, and help promote flexibility in the body.
 Its anti-inflammatory and antioxidant properties are considered anti-stress agents providing great relief in stress, anxiety, and chronic headache.